-By Lauren Borja, Physics and Astronomy Co-Editor
+Lauren Borja, Physics & Astronomy editor

 In celebration of Canada’s 150th anniversary, a traveling exhibit on quantum mechanics and technology is touring science centers and museums across the nation.
 QUANTUM: The Exhibition explains these concepts in an easy-to-understand and hands-on way.
 From Vancouver to Halifax—with stops in Calgary, Saskatoon, Kitchener, and Ottawa—people of all ages can explore quantum mechanics for themselves.